What is autism?

 Ask your doctor to recommend a counselor or support group.
 This can help you, your child, and the whole family.

 - What can I do to help my child develop language skills?

 - It is hard to feel close to my child when they don’t look at or talk to me.
 Are there support groups I can join?

 - What is the best way to interact with my child?

 - My child doesn’t sleep well.
 What can I do to help?

-- Do you have any material I could read to help my family and friends deal with my child’s autism?
+- Do you have any material I can read to help family, friends, teachers, and other caregivers deal with my child’s autism?

-- My child sometimes become violent.
+- Sometimes my child becomes violent.
 What is the best way to deal with this?